monkphin/PokeBattle/README.md

 ## Accessibility

 [WAVE](https://wave.webaim.org) was used to check to ensure the site conforms to accessibility standards.
+Initially this highlighted a few issues.
+However these were resolved through code refinement and refactoring.

 Issue #1: All pages initially showed an issue where wave testing was detecting the footer links as a possible heading.
 Reason: Footer links were originally created within a single P element with a large font size.
 Causing Wave to mistake them for a header.